 The Clinical Knowledge Requester shall send this parameter.

-It shall have the value PAT if the final information recipient is to be the patient, or PROV if the final information recipient is to be a healthcare provider.
+It shall have the value PAT if the final information recipient is to be the patient, or PROV if the final information recipient is to be a clinician, or PAYOR if the final information recipient is to be a payer.
 No other values are permitted.

 informationRecipient.languageCode.c